venkatesh-akhouri/SceneDetect/README.md

 ### Inference Pipeline

 The two models YOLO11n and SegFormer run independently on the same original image, detection gives discrete boxes and segmentation provides a per-pixel class map which are merged only at the end, purely for visualization.
 The segmentation mask is upsampled to the image's native resolution, colorized and blended underneath the image with YOLO's boxes drawn on top.
-Full architecture, coordinate-space and implementation details are discussed in [Inference Pipeline](#inference-pipeline) section below.

 ### Results at a Glance

 | Component | Metric | Score |